ChristopherAndrewTopalian/CATopalian_JavaScript_NW.js/README.md

 }
 ```

-makeInterface.js - we save this in ourFirstApp, src, js
+makeInterface.js - we save this in ourFirstApp/src/js/4make
 ```javascript
 // makeInterface.js